 The Clean Air Act (CAA 1970), passed in 1970 and amended in 1977 and 1990, forms the basis for the national air pollution control effort.
-This legislation established comprehensive federal and state regulations to limit air emissions.
+This legislation establishes comprehensive federal and state regulations to limit air emissions.
 It includes four major regulatory programs: the national ambient air quality standards, state implementation plans, new source performance standards, and Rad-NESHAPs.

-Airborne discharges from DOE Oak Ridge facilities, both radioactive and nonradioactive, are subject to regulation by EPA and the TDEC Division of Air Pollution Control.
+Airborne discharges from DOE Oak Ridge facilities, both radioactive and nonradioactive, are subject to regulation by EPA and the Tennessee Department of Environment and Conservation (TDEC) Division of Air Pollution Control.
 The most recent sitewide UT-Battelle Title V Major Source Operating Permit was issued in December 2023.
 The Title V Major Source Operating Permit for the 3039 stack, operated by UCOR, was issued in January 2022.
-To demonstrate compliance with the Title V major source operating permits, more than 1,500 data points are collected and reported every year.
-In addition, nitrogen oxides, a family of poisonous, highly reactive gases defined collectively as a criteria pollutant by EPA (EPA 2024b), are monitored continuously at one location.
+To demonstrate compliance with the Title V Major Source Operating Permits, more than 1,500 data points are collected and reported every year.
+In addition, nitrogen oxides, a family of poisonous, highly reactive gases defined collectively as a criteria pollutant by EPA (EPA 2024), are monitored continuously at one location.
 Samples are collected continuously from 8 major radionuclide sources and periodically from 14 minor radionuclide sources.
 There are numerous other demonstrations of compliance with generally applicable air quality protection requirements (e.g., asbestos, stratospheric ozone).

-NTRC and CFTF are two off-site CAA-regulated facilities maintained and operated by UT-Battelle.
-In December 2022, an operating permit was issued by Knox County for two emergency generators located at NTRC.
+NTRC and the CFTF are two off-site CAA-regulated facilities maintained and operated by UT-Battelle.
+In December 2022, Knox County issued an operating permit for two emergency generators located at NTRC.
 The CFTF operates under a conditional major operating permit issued to UT-Battelle by TDEC in 2022.

-In summary, no UT-Battelle, Isotek, or UCOR CAA violations or exceedances occurred in 2023.
-Section 5.4. provides detailed information on 2023 activities conducted by UT-Battelle in support of the CAA.
+In summary, no UT-Battelle, Isotek, or UCOR CAA violations or exceedances occurred in 2024.
+Section 5.4. provides detailed information on 2024 activities conducted by UT-Battelle in support of the CAA.